RapidCoders/Coding-Practice/DAY_79/README.md

 Input: "wow! mom and dad are always the best"
 Output: 3  # Words "wow", "mom", and "dad" have their reversed forms present in the sentence

-Input: 10
+Input: "hello world"
-Expected Output: 385
+Expected Output: 0

 Input: 1
 Expected Output: 1